jordancharest/DES-Server/README.md

 # Data Encryption Standard
 This is a toy implementation of the Data Encryption Standard with two rounds, 8-bit blocks and a 10-bit key.
 To test it out, you will need C++14.
+I approached the problem from an object oriented perspective, so I implemented ```Cipher``` class that stores the S-boxes and the key and the methods to encrypt and decrypt a byte.
+Upon instantiation, the 8-bit subkeys are generated from the 10-bit key using circular left bit shifts and some bit permutations and then stored as data members.

+The encrypt method accepts a single byte, runs that byte through the encryption algorithm, which includes a bit permutation, two rounds of F-function (S-boxes) confusion, the first of which uses subkey 1 and the second uses subkey 2.
+A reverse bit permutation is done at the end, and finally the encrypted byte is returned.
+The decrypt method, of course, operates in the same exact way, since DES is a symmetric encryption algorithm, however it runs in reverse, so subkey 2 is used before subkey 1.

 ## Instructions
 Clone the repo and run: